AayushJ91/ML_Projects/notes.md

 ## Pipelines
 * These are a kind of structures which includes transformation and fiting in one line
 * Here the inside things are called the steps and it includes transformation step and then estimators step

+## ROC graph
+* ROC stands for Reciever Operator Characteristics
+* It is a graphhical representation of binary classification model for different threshold values
+* y-axis shows the True Positive Rate (TPR) in simple words it is sensitivity (recall)
+* x-axis shows the False Positive Rate (FPR) which is (1 - Specificity)
+* ROC graph summarizes the confusion matrix of different thresholds for a classification task
+* for different models of classifications, the model having the large AUC (Area Under Curve) will be a better classifier
+* AUC varies between 0 and 1
+* False Positive Rate is often replaced by the precision
+* For a point in ROC curve the y projection shows the percentage of how many positive predictions are actually true
+* and the x projection shows the percentage of how many positive predictions are wrongly predicted